Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 - Time-bound: We’ll give ourselves 90 days since Google can take time to reward our website.

-- Set our homepage to the best local keyword for our cuisine type (explained here)
+- Set our homepage to the best local keyword for our cuisine type

-- Optimize the alt text for the images on your menu items (explained here)
+- Optimize the alt text for the images on your menu items

-- Create dedicated pages so your top items can be found in Google (explained here)
+- Create dedicated pages so your top items can be found in Google

 - Update your Google Business Profile so you appear in the “Local Pack”

-You’ll also want to list out some tactics you’ll try within that timeframe, but this time for raising and repeating order rates, like:
+- Obtain repeat customers: If you’re trying to increase your percentage of repeat customers and establish regulars, you’ll want to follow the same process of setting a SMART goal as I mentioned above.
+You’ll also want to list out some tactics to try within that timeframe, but this time for raising and repeating order rates, like:

 - Make sure your online ordering collects emails/numbers to reach customers later.